jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-06-15-kafka-development-with-docker-part-6/index.md

 We should configure additional details in environment variables in order to integrate Glue Schema Registry.
 While both apps provide serializers/deserializers, *kpow* supports to manage schemas to some extent as well.

 For *kafka-ui*, we can add one or more [serialization plugins](https://docs.kafka-ui.provectus.io/configuration/serialization-serde).
 I added the [Glue registry serializer](https://github.com/provectus/kafkaui-glue-sr-serde) as a plugin and named it *online-order*.
 It requires the plugin binary file path, class name, registry name and AWS region name.
-Note that both the key and value schema templates are left unchanged because I will not enable schema for the key and the default template rule (`%s`) for the value matches the default naming convention of the client library.
+Another key configuration values are the key and value schema templates values, which are used for finding schema names.
+They are left unchanged because I will not enable schema for the key and the default template rule (`%s`) for the value matches the default naming convention of the client library.
+Note that the template values are applicable for producing messages on the UI.
+Therefore, we can leave them commented out if we don't produce messages on it.

 The configuration of *kpow* is simpler as it only requires the registry ARN and AWS region.
 Note that the app fails to start if the registry doesn't exit.
 I created the registry named *online-order* before starting it.